Sign up to our Newsletter

 Is the Upcoming LSAT Expected to Be More Difficult?

 One key change that might raise difficulty concerns is the structure change.
-Instead of the traditional four-scored sections (logical reasoning, logic games, reading comprehension, and the experimental section), the new format consists of three scored sections.

 Furthermore, LSAC has made strides to ensure that students have access to the tools they need to familiarize themselves with the digital format.
 This includes practice tests in the new format and free test prep tools.